sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 What if processes were not expensive?
 Would you use them instead of callbacks (reactive)?

-In Elixir processes are not expensive and they are protected in the same way operating system threads are protected.
+In Elixir processes are not expensive and they are protected in the same way operating system processes are protected.
 Of course you can have tons of asynchronous stuff happening, but if all your processes are waiting on I/O, for example waiting for a database request to complete, they all would be blocked.
 But blocking is not the problem.